 I've got hog jowls in the fridge and another pork loin, waiting for the salt that I mixed yesterday.
-But today I am crocheting more net bags to put the cured pieces from the fridge into (I wrap the meat in a white cloth, and then put it into the net bags to protect it from bugs and dust).
+But today I am crocheting more net bags to put the cured pieces from the fridge into.
 When I'm done with that, I'll start the next pieces.
 They will wait for me.

 The next one will be cured with maple.